childsb/glusterfs-hadoop-docs/Cloudera.markdown

 # Setting up the Hadoop Ecosystem on top of CDH5 #

-Common hadoop client applications (*Pig, Hive, Flume and Mahout*) all run as is, as hadoop clients, with no extra configuration required.
-Meanwhile, the services which run on hadoop (i.e. *Oozie, HBase, Solr*  ) require more sohpisticated configuration steps, because you need to update certain files, and possibly add the glusterfs-hadoop plugin into directories other than the /usr/lib/hadoop/lib location.
-Thus,
+Common hadoop client applications (*Pig, Hive, Flume, Sqoop, Zookeeper, and Mahout*) all run as is, as hadoop clients, with no extra configuration required.  *Meanwhile*, the services which run on hadoop (i.e. *Oozie, HBase, Solr*  ) require more sohpisticated configuration steps, because you need to update certain files, and possibly add the glusterfs-hadoop plugin into directories other than the /usr/lib/hadoop/lib location.

 So lets get started.